christophhagen/Clairvoyant/README.md

 It allows publishing, collecting, and logging time-series data in a very simple way.
 The goal is to provide easy remote access to basic information about running services, as well as provide history data.

-It is maybe similiar to approaches like [swift-metrics](https://github.com/apple/swift-metrics), but without running a cumbersome momnitoring backend.
+It is maybe similiar to approaches like [swift-metrics](https://github.com/apple/swift-metrics), but without running a cumbersome monitoring backend.

 ## Usage